 We evaluate the relative total cost of each program.
 Based on the average cost per credit at each university, we calculate an estimated total cost of attendance.
 Universities that charge less than their competitors earn more points here.

 To determine the cost of the program, we looked at the number of credits it would take to complete each program as well as the average cost per credit.
 While the average cost sometimes depends on the particular program within a university, and whether the university charges out-of-state tuition, this gave us a good figure to compare the potential return on investment for each degree.

 Programs with fewer credit hours, and lower tuition-per-credit rates tended to rank higher than programs with higher tuition-per-credit rates, even if they required fewer overall credits for graduation.

 Next we looked at how active each program is — how many students choose, like, and complete each degree program.
 We looked at factors like how many students are currently enrolled, how well represented men and women are in each program, and the graduation rate of each program.
 This gave us a glimpse into whether each program is successful at attracting a diverse student body, and how successful each school is at helping its students graduate on time.

 While this metric had a smaller role in creating our Intelligent Score than Program Strength or Return on Investment Potential, we used it to affirm that each school has an active program and is interested in making sure that you complete your degree on time.

-Combining the Program Strength, Online Readiness, Return on Investment, Cost, and Student Engagement scores gives us our Intelligent Score for each university, on a scale from 0 to 100.
-Our top picks are highly-regarded, economical, and equipped with the tools needed to teach their given degree online.
+Combining the Program Strength, Student Readiness, Return on Investment, Cost, and Student Engagement scores gives us our Intelligent Score for each university, on a scale from 0 to 100.
+Our top picks are highly-regarded, economical, and equipped with the tools needed to teach their given degree.